 - If your medical aid has not paid a portion of your medical expenses from your hospital or risk benefit.

-- Your Gap insurance cannot be used to pay for upfront fees that need to be paid privately.
+- Your Gap insurance cannot be used to pay for upfront fees that must be paid privately.

-- Gap insurance typically doesn’t cover accounts related to depression, emotional, or mental illnesses.
+- Gap insurance typically doesn’t cover accounts related to depression, emotional matters, or mental illnesses.

 - Events involving drugs or alcohol are usually excluded from a health Gap plan unless it’s part of your PMB.

-- Any transport charges and/or healthcare services a patient receives when being transported in an emergency vehicle, vessel, or aircraft is excluded from Gap insurance.
+- Any transport charges and/or healthcare services a patient receives when transported in an emergency vehicle, vessel, or aircraft are excluded from Gap insurance.